What is the SDR deflator?

 Details of the calculation follow.
 For any economy i for year t:

-Let be the local currency GDP deflator measured relative to a base year a (currently, the year 2000 is used in the calculations)
+• Let be the local currency GDP deflator measured relative to a base year a

 The weight of each currency in the SDR (expressed in terms of SDRs) is given by